ray-project/ray/doc/source/cluster/kubernetes/user-guides/kubectl-plugin.md

 # Use Kubectl Plugin (Alpha Feature)

-Today it is incredibly challenging for data scientists and AI researchers unfamiliar with Kubernetes to start using Ray on Kubernetes.
-However, running Ray on Kubernetes is advantageous or necessary in certain environments.

-Therefore, starting from KubeRay v1.2.2, we have introduced a `kubectl ray` plugin to simplify the process of running Ray on Kubernetes.
+Starting from KubeRay v1.2.2, we have introduced a `kubectl ray` plugin to simplify common workflows when deploying Ray on Kubernetes.
 The plugin is designed to help users who are not familiar with Kubernetes to run Ray on Kubernetes with ease.

 ## Installation